 Below you will find answers to our most commonly asked questions regarding the WARP client.
 If you cannot find the answer you are looking for, refer to the community page to explore more resources.

-Why am I not connecting to a closer Cloudflare point of presence?
+Why am I not connecting to a closer Cloudflare data center?

-As our shows, we have locations all over the globe.
-However, in the Advanced Connection stats of our application, you may notice that the point of presence (colo) you are connecting to isn't necessarily the one physically closest to your location.
+As our Network Map shows, we have locations all over the globe.
+However, in the Advanced Connection stats of our application, you may notice that the server you are connecting to is not necessarily the one physically closest to your location.
 This can be due to a number of reasons:

-- We work hard to prevent it, but sometimes your nearest colo might be having problems; for system status
+- We work hard to prevent it, but sometimes your nearest server might be having problems.
+Check the system status for more information.

 - Your Internet provider may choose to route traffic along an alternate path for reasons such as cost savings, reliability, or other infrastructure concerns.

 - Not all Cloudflare locations are WARP enabled.
-We are constantly evaluating performance and how users are connecting, bringing more colos online with WARP all the time.
+We are constantly evaluating performance and how users are connecting, bringing more servers online with WARP all the time.